mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40047-b_Aliens of charted space 1.md

 that bond.
-Thus rather than being formally designated in the manner of other militaries, a warring-band would be recorded and spoken of as ‘the warring-band of Aux!vur, which is known to favour rapid maneuver and correctly equipped for this style of combat’.
+Thus rather than being formally designated in the manner of other militaries, a warring-band would be recorded and spoken of as ‘the warring-band of Aux!vur, which is known to favor rapid maneuver and correctly equipped for this style of combat’.
 Such designations make operational planning a long-winded and complex matter but are traditional, and that is far more important